NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/extending/overview.rst

         return delta

-Note that `get_move()` doesn't alter the positions of the elements. rather it returns a "delta" -- of the amount that of movement in (longitude., latitude, vertical meters) units) for the provided time step.
+Note that `get_move()` doesn't alter the positions of the elements. rather it returns a "delta" -- of the amount that of movement in (longitude, latitude, vertical meters) units) for the provided time step.
 This is so that the model can apply the "delta" from each mover and the result won't change with the order in which they are applied.
 Essentially, the delta values from all the movers are added together, and then added to the positions array.

-``sc`` is a spill_container, it contains all the arrays of data associated with the elements.
+``sc`` is a ``SpillContainer``, it contains all the arrays of data associated with the elements.
 For the most part, for a mover, the "positions" array is the important one, but if movement is affected by other properties of the elements, that data will be stored in the spill_container.
+The ``SpillContainer`` is a complex object that manges all the data associated with the elements.
+But it presents a "Mapping" interface (like a Pyton dict) for easy access to the data associated with the elements -- for example: ``sc['postions']`` will return a 3xN numpy array with the positions of the elements. ``sc['mass']`` wil return an array with the mass of each element, etc. Which arrays are assocaed with the elements depends on what components have been added to the model.

 the ``get_move()`` method will also have access to the time step length (in seconds), and the model time at the beginning of this time step.